|

 an extravagantly-built and under-utilized commuter line in Westchester

 and the Bronx that is sorely missed in modern times.
-A fragment exists
+The Bronx's Dyre

 Street

-Station, the Westchester’s former headquarters, has just been
+Station, just refurbished,was the Westchester’s former headquarters.
+As

 rail hobbyist, this is "my